pluto-lang/pluto/examples/rag-qa-bot-with-web/README.md

 Let me introduce you to an incredibly simple way to build a document Q&A bot, which allows you to create a personalized Web Q&A bot based on your GitHub documentation repository in **just 5 minutes**.

-First, let's take a look at the result.
-You can also experience it by opening [this link](https://xw3vdvjmyp7jig7tmrvrqbisiu0peosf.lambda-url.us-east-1.on.aws/).

 <p align="center">
   <img src="./assets/doc-qa-bot-web-show-en.png" alt="Demo" width="500" />
 </p>